Greater St. Louis: Illinois

 As noted above, the Greater St. Louis area includes two municipalities named O'Fallon (in St. Charles County, Missouri and St. Clair County, Illinois), two municipalities named Troy (in Lincoln County, Missouri and Madison County, Illinois), and two municipalities named Chesterfield (in St. Louis County, Missouri and Macoupin County, Illinois).

 Greater St. Louis contains several separately-chartered, county-level governmental units that exist independently of the hierarchical municipality-county-state structure.
 These span multiple counties, and even cross state lines.
 Generally, their jurisdiction is focused on providing specific services that otherwise would be inadequately funded or inefficiently provided.
 They include the Bi-State Development Agency, the Great Rivers Greenway District, the Metropolitan St. Louis Sewer District, the Metropolitan Zoological Park and Museum District, and the Special School District of St. Louis County.
 The East-West Gateway Council of Governments is the federally-designated metropolitan planning organization for the region's transportation infrastructure.

-The nearby Hannibal–Quincy micropolitan area, Columbia-Jefferson, Missouri Combined Statistical Area and Springfield, Illinois combined statistical and metropolitan areas are technically not located within the metropolitan area as presently observed, but are regionally associated due to their proximity and accessibility to Greater St. Louis.
+The nearby Hannibal–Quincy micropolitan area, Columbia–Jefferson City, Missouri Combined Statistical Area and Springfield, Illinois statistical areas are not located within the metropolitan area as defined by the Office of Management and Budget, but are regionally associated due to their proximity and accessibility to Greater St. Louis.